dfdgsdfg/imhexMCP/IMPLEMENTATION_SUCCESS.md

 ## Problem Statement

+### The Core Challenge

 **Initial Issue**: ImHex plugins are isolated shared libraries that cannot access classes from other plugins.
-The `FileProvider::setPath()` method is not part of the base `Provider` interface, making it inaccessible from the MCP plugin.
+The `FileProvider` class that handles file opening lives in the `builtin` plugin, making it completely inaccessible to the `mcp` plugin.

+**Why This Matters**: Without cross-plugin access, the MCP server cannot programmatically open files in ImHex.
+This means:

+1. **No Automation** - Claude AI cannot autonomously open binary files for analysis
+2. **Manual Bottleneck** - Every analysis requires user to manually open files in ImHex GUI
+3. **Broken Workflow** - The entire premise of AI-powered binary analysis fails
+4. **Poor User Experience** - "Please open the file first" defeats the purpose of AI automation

+### The Technical Barrier

 **Error Encountered**:
 ```